What the heck is Traditional Chinese Veterinary Medicine (TCVM) and isn’t it obsolete?

 My point of view

 When making any decisions regarding Jasmine’s health, the experience taught me to always consider a worst-case scenario.
 What is the worst thing that can happen, and does the benefit outweigh the risk?
-After my study and research, I came to the conclusion that the TCVM approach is substantially safer than anything else we could try.
+After my research, I came to the conclusion that TCVM is substantially safer than anything else we could try.

-The second reason I was attracted to the idea was the TCVM’s global approach.
-Jasmine had so many things wrong with her, I had a hard time believing that they are all separate issues without a common thread.
+The second reason I was attracted to the idea was the TCVM’s holistic approach.
+Jasmine had so many things wrong with her, I had a hard time believing they could all be separate issues without a common thread.

 I believe that my dogs deserve every bit of effort I might put into researching the best ways of taking care of their health.